suleymanarslan/notebook/parenthood.md

 Schools teach math and science, and parents are expected to teach kids everything else.
 I'm collecting list of things I want to teach my kid(s);

+* Money: how to make, save and manage...
+* Time
+* Goals: how to decide and reach them ?
 * Camping
   * How to setup a tent ?
   * How to make a bonefire ?
   * Understanding and tracking footsteps
-* Goals: how to decide and reach them ?
-*

 ## Newborn Baby